Special occasions call for special hair, right?

 It’s these attributes that add volume to your hair.
 Thick, lustrous hair = youthful and fresh.
 Fine, limp hair = ageing.

-2. Rough-dry, lifting the roots all the time with a vent brush.
+2. Rough-dry with a really good hair dryer, lifting the roots all the time with a vent brush.
 Hair must be bone dry to avoid damage from heat styling.
 Then comb through again using a tangle teezer.

 Use clips to section hair into quite small sections before you start styling so you don’t miss any bits.